A new year, a new decade, and a new chance to break old habits by trying new

 It’s common at the start of the year to set yourself a couple of goals you can try and achieve throughout the year.

-We’re talking achievable things that will make an appreciable difference to your life.
+We’re talking realistic achievable things that can make an appreciable difference to your life.

-But forgot about losing a bit of weight, spending less money on take-out coffee, or arranging to see the in-laws more because I want to know what your Linux new year resolutions are!
+But forgot about losing weight, spending less money on take-out coffee, or arranging to see the in-laws more because this post is all about Linux new year resolutions!

 Perhaps you plan on running